-We anticipate the units, and the shares of common stock and warrants once they begin separate trading, will be listed on Nasdaq under the symbols "[]," "[]" and "[]," respectively.

-Trading commencement and separate trading of common stock and warrants

-The units will begin trading on or promptly after the date of this prospectus.
-Each of the common stock and warrants may trade separately on the 90th day after the date of this prospectus unless Chardan Capital Markets, LLC determines that an earlier date is acceptable (based upon, among other things, its assessment of the relative strengths of the securities markets and small capitalization companies in general, and the trading pattern of, and demand for, our securities in particular).
+entitled "Risk Factors" Deginning or 1 page 21 of this prospectus.
+Securities offered 13,000,000 Units, at \$10.00 per unit, each unit consisting of one share of common stock and one warrant entitling the holder thereof to purchase one share of our common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus.
+Proposed Nasdaq symbols We anticipate the units, and the shares of common stock and warrants once they begin separate trading, will be listed on Nasdaq under the symbols "[]," "[]" and "[]," respectively.
+Trading commencement and separate trading of common stock and warrants The units will begin trading on or promptly after the date of this prospectus.
+Each of the common stock and warrants may trade separately on the 90 th day after the date of this prospectus unless Chardan Capital Markets, LLC determines that an earlier date is acceptable (based upon, among other things, its assessment of the relative strengths of the securities markets and small capitalization companies in general, and the trading pattern of, and demand for, our securities in particular).
 In no event will Chardan Capital Markets, LLC allow separate trading of the common stock and warrants until we file an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
 Once the shares of common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component pieces.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of common stock and warrants.
 We will file a Current Report on Form 8-K with the U.S. Securities and Exchange Commission, or the SEC, including an audited balance sheet, promptly following the closing of this offering, which is anticipated to take place three business days from the date the units commence trading.
-The audited balance sheet will reflect our receipt of the proceeds from the exercise of the over-allotment option if the overallotment option is exercised on the date of this prospectus.
-If the overallotment option is exercised after the date of this prospectus, we will file an amendment to the Form 8-K or a new Form 8-K to provide updated financial information to reflect the exercise of the overallotment option.
-We will also include in the Form 8-K, or amendment thereto, or in a subsequent Form 8-K, information indicating if Chardan Capital Markets, LLC has allowed separate trading of the common stock and warrants prior to the 90th day after the date of this prospectus.
+The audited balance sheet will reflect our receipt of the proceeds from the exercise of the over-allotment option is exercised after the date of this prospectus.
+If the over-allotment option, we will also include in the Form 8-K, or a mendment to the Form 8-K or a new Form 8-K or a new form 4-K to provide updated financial information to reflect the exercise of the over-allotment option.
+We will also include in the Form 8-K, or amendment thereto, or in a subsequent Form 8-K, information indicating if Chardan Capital Markets, LLC has allowed separate trading of the common stock and warrants prior to the 90 th day after the date of this prospectus.
+Units: Number outstanding before this offering 0 Number outstanding after this offering and sale of private units 13,765,000 1 1 Assumes the over-allotment option has not been exercised.